 I figure I would use a lower dose orally (maybe around 400-500 mg per dose) and monitor intestinal worm activity.
 I figure it would be a good starting place for using ginger for heartworm preventative.

 I avoid getting any herbs from the cooking isle in the grocery stores because I feel they are not as fresh as buying from an herb store.
-Most Bulk Herb Stores have a great selection.

 This is a total guess on my part.
 But if 12 injections can do the trick in the trials, I’m thinking either 2 weeks of oral supplement at the therapeutic dose, or a lower dose daily as a supplement.